ketyung/JGIApp/README.md

 4. All SwiftUI views and the Swift part written by myself, some were already written previously by me during the previous hackathon (https://github.com/ketyung/KyPayApp2) so I modified to suit and use in this project e.g. the ApiClient that communicates with the PHP backend.

-Those SwiftUI modifiers were already written by me (e.g. PopOver, ProgressView etc etc) when I wrote my SwiftUI tutorials on my blog https://blog.techchee.com, so I just modified them to suit and use in this project.
+Some SwiftUI modifiers were written from scratch and some were already written by me (e.g. PopOver, ProgressView etc etc) when I wrote my SwiftUI tutorials on my blog https://blog.techchee.com, so I just modified them to suit and use in this project.

 5. Other 3rd-party frameworks :